Last updated July 19th, 2023.

 Georgia ranked 26th out of 180 countries in the Economic Freedom Index as well.
 Not bad at all, considering it’s the poorest country in Europe outside of Ukraine.

-Of course, it’s merely a matter of time until the rest of the world starts noticing Georgia along with Tbilisi’s undervalued real estate market.
+Of course, it’s simply a matter of time before the rest of the world starts noticing Georgia along with Tbilisi’s undervalued real estate market.

 Tbilisi Property Offers Great Valuations